 Dear Prospective Applicant:

 Welcome to our site!
 Thank you for considering our internship training program.
-We realize that applying for internships can be exciting, yet concomitantly overwhelming and stressful (especially during a global pandemic).
+We realize that applying for internships can be exciting, yet concomitantly overwhelming and stressful.
 Currently, our staff and interns are operating within a hybrid schedule (part remote and part on-site).
-While this is subject to change, at any time, depending upon state and university regulations related to COVID-19, presently we anticipate resuming on-site work in the new year (See tab below for more COVID-19 information).

 We hope the information provided within our website will enable you to glean the information you need in order to make the best decision for yourself.
 We are deeply committed to training culturally-informed psychologists who approach their work with cultural humility.
 This priority is woven into the fabric of our Training Program and our Center.
 It is reflected in the diversity of staff we hire, the lens through which we consider clinical cases, and the way we integrate diversity into all aspects of training.
 Our trainings go far beyond scholarly learning, we also encompass meaningful dialogues, culture-sharing, self-reflection, and experiential learning.
 Of note, our campus is rich with diversity; therefore, interns routinely have the opportunity to work with diverse clients, including those with cultural complexity and intersecting identities.
 You might be interested to know that we:

-• Are 2nd in the nation for awarding bachelor's degrees to Latinx students (CSUN Today, 2021)
+- Are 3rd in the nation for awarding bachelor's degrees to Latinx students (National Center for Education Statistics, 2022 data)

 I would like to underscore several features of our program, that set us apart from other programs.
-These include our video group supervision, the supervision interns provide to Peer Educators, the quality and depth of the supervision we provide, our expansive group therapy program, and our in-depth crisis training.
-Other areas that may be of interest: how we manage COVID-19, affordability, and our training environment.
+These include: Our video group supervision, the supervision interns provide to Peer Educators, the quality and depth of the supervision we provide to interns, our expansive group therapy program, and our in-depth crisis training.
+Other areas that may be of interest include the affordability of Northridge (compared to other areas in CA), and our supportive and collegial training environment.
 For more information on each, see the tabs below.

 I wish you the best throughout the remainder of this stressful process.